COVID-19 Vaccines Print Page

 - Alberta Health Services is prioritizing health care workers who are very difficult to replace, including ICU staff and physicians as well as some continuing care health care workers.

-- Rollout for the general public has started with those 75 years and older in March 2021.
+- Rollout for the general public started with those 75 years and older in March 2021.

-- The Government of Alberta has announced that Albertans aged 16 – 64 with rheumatic diseases and on treatment for them (e.g. biologics, DMARDs, etc.) will be eligible for the COVID19 vaccine in Stage 2B of the vaccine rollout.
-This includes those with rheumatoid arthritis, lupus, ankylosing spondylitis, vasculitis, etc… all rheumatic diseases.
-It is anticipated Stage 2B bookings will start on March 30th.
-Visit https://www.alberta.ca/covid19-vaccine.aspx for more information and to book your appointment.
+- The Government of Alberta has announced that Albertans aged 16 – 64 with rheumatic diseases and on treatment for them (e.g. biologics, DMARDs, etc.) are currently eligible for the COVID19 vaccine in Stage 2B of the vaccine rollout.
+This includes those with rheumatoid arthritis, lupus, ankylosing spondylitis, Sjogren’s, vasculitis, etc… all rheumatic diseases.

 - At least 50-70% of people need to be vaccinated to achieve ‘herd immunity’, where the natural patterns of spread will change.